Rooghz/JavaScript-Notes/object.md

 **Deal With Copy**

-It's also a shallow copy and does not work with nested loop.
+It's also a shallow copy and does not work with nested object.

 ````
 const p1 = {